HumairAK/data-science-pipelines/proposals/mlmd-removal/mlmd-removal-proposal.md

 Note that a task is a db model for a task node type as viewed in the Run Graph of the UI.

+Note that we will be dropping the task table that exists today and recreating it.
+This is because it is rarely used within KFP, and where it is used, it is unnecessary (i.e., caching).
+This will require a migration strategy, addressed later in the proposal.

 ### KFP Server API

 To facilitate the removal of MLMD, the KFP server will now take on the burden of handling Artifacts, Dags, input resolution, and so on.